Rajat-Rathaur/readme/README.md

-The right thing to do and the hard thing to do are usually the same. | **by Steve Maraboli**
+When it comes to mastering a skill, time is the magic ingredient. | **by Robert Greene**